Texting and Lower Life Expectancy

 There is something more attractive about people who have very good posture.
 Such individuals display an air of confidence as well.

-So work on your posture.
+So work on your posture and don’t short yourself of life expectancy.
 If you must text or sit at a computer screen most of the day take some time each day to do perform the opposite movements (like lay on ground belly down propped on your elbows, or stand up and arch backwards at the waist).